Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media with finescale obstructions and interactions: Introduction

 \section{Introduction}

 We consider a periodic, weighted, directed graph embedded in the Euclidean space $\real^d$ and the associated random walk $Z(t)$ in continuous time $t \geq 0$.
 The random walk takes place on the nodes (vertices) of the graph and jumps along the edges with jump rates given by the edge weights.
-The scaled process $\eps^2 Z(t/\eps^2)$ converges to a deterministic linear motion $\bar{U} t$, and the interesting case is when the drift rate $\bar{U}$ of this motion is zero, in which case the scaled process $\eps Z(t/\eps^2)$ converges weakly to a Brownian motion.
+The scaled process $\eps^2 Z(t/\eps^2)$ converges to a deterministic linear motion $\bar{U} t$, and the centered and rescaled process $\eps (Z(t/\eps^2)- \bar{U}t/\eps^2)$ converges weakly to a Brownian motion.
 We show that the diffusivity of the limiting Brownian motion can be computed by solving a set of linear algebra problems related to the graph structure.

 The motivation for our problem arises from modeling the random motion of a particle in an environment with obstructions.
-The particle may have some form of interaction (attraction, repulsion, or bonding) with the obstructions and the mean path length of the random motion of the particle may be nonnegligible compared to the characteristic finescale length of the environment.
+The particle may have some form of interaction (attraction, repulsion, or bonding) with the obstructions and the mean path length of the random motion of the particle may be non-negligible compared to the characteristic finescale length of the environment.
 Such a situation arises for a solute in an aqueous polymer gel where the solute interaction with solvent is simply captured by a random walk with certain mean path length, and the polymer molecular network is considered as forming a stationary obstruction structure.
 Moreover, the solute may have interactions with the polymer molecules in the form of bonding, attraction, or repulsion.
-Since the ``pore sizes'' in the gels can be as small as $10$ nanometers or less and the ``roughness'' of the pore boundaries may only be a few nanometers, the mean path length in water of a solute may be nonnegligible.
+Since the ``pore sizes'' in the gels can be as small as $10$ nanometers or less and the ``roughness'' of the pore boundaries may only be a few nanometers, the mean path length in water of a solute may be non-negligible.
 This leads one to consider, as a starting point, a finescale model involving a random walk with nonzero path length or jump sizes.

 As an illustrative example, we consider a point particle undergoing a random motion in 2D where a quarter of the region is obstructed with the obstructions being periodically placed squares.
 We are interested in the situation when the finescale $\eps$ characterized by the periodic spacing is very small compared to the domain of interest.
 Typically, the finescale description of the particle will be a random walk with non-zero mean path length $\ell>0$ and hence the ratio $h=\ell/\eps$ of the path length to the periodic length will be a relevant factor.
 If $h \ll 1$ then the finescale model may be taken to be Brownian motion with reflections off the obstructed quarter, and hence may be described by the diffusion equation with no-flux boundary conditions.
 Standard homogenization theory for PDEs allows one to compute the effective diffusivity of the macroscale limit.